berserk207/rjnetwork/docs/greenmine.rst

    :widths: 10, 10
    :stub-columns: 0

-   Software Installation Trial,To be check by Network Admins
+   "1."Software Installation Trial,To be check by Network Admins "2."Software Installation Freeware,To be check by Network Admins